jonashackt/ansible-windows-docker-springboot/README.md

 Because of the minimal required build of Windows 10 or Server 2016, we sadly can´t use the easy to download and easy to handle [Vagrant box with Windows 10 from the Microsoft Edge developer site](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
 So we have to look after an alternative box to start from.
 My goal was to start from a original Microsoft Image and show a 100% replicable way how to get to a running Vagrant box.
 Because besides the Microsoft Edge boxes (which have don´t have the correct build number for now) there aren´t any official from Microsoft around in [Vagrant Atlas](https://atlas.hashicorp.com/boxes/search?utf8=%E2%9C%93&sort=&provider=&q=windows+10).
 And hey - we´re dealing with Windows!
 I don´t want to have someone installing things on a VM I don´t know...

-##### Another Base - the Windows 2016 Evalutation ISO
+## Finding a Windows Box - the Evalutation ISOs

-After a bit of research, you´ll find another way to evaluate a current Windows 10 Version: The [Windows Server 2016 Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016).
+After a bit of research, you´ll find another way to evaluate a current Windows 10 Version: The [Windows 10 Enterprise Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-10-enterprise) or the [Windows Server 2016 Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016).
 But how do we get from ISO to our easy-to-use Vagrant box?
 Well, we can  packer tbd

-Or Windows 10 Anniversary Enterprise: https://www.microsoft.com/de-de/evalcenter/evaluate-windows-10-enterprise

-14393.0.160715-1616.RS1_RELEASE_CLIENTENTERPRISE_S_EVAL_X64FRE_EN-US.ISO

-The Windows 2016 Server ISO with 180 Days Evaluation licence (you have to register a live-ID for that): https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016
+Both the Windows 2016 Server and the 10 Enterprise come with a 180 Days Evaluation licence (you have to register a live-ID for that)

+Here we´ll use the 2016 Server ISO, but you can switch to 10 Enterprise with no problem (use __14393.0.160715-1616.RS1_RELEASE_CLIENTENTERPRISE_S_EVAL_X64FRE_EN-US.ISO__ instead).
 Download the __14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO__ and place it into the __/packer__ folder.

 The problem with an ISO - it´s not a nice Vagrant box we can fireup easily for development.
 But hey!
 There´s something for us: [packer.io](https://packer.io/).
 This smart tool is able to produce machine images in every flavour - also as a Vagrant box ;) And [from the docs](https://www.packer.io/docs/post-processors/vagrant.html):

 > "[Packer] ... is in fact how the official boxes distributed by Vagrant are created."

-We also install Windows Server 2016 in an [unattended mode](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx).
+We also install Windows completely [unattended](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx) - which means, we don´t have to click on a single installation screen ;)

 On a Mac you can install it with: